 Lisbon can be reached by plane, train, bus or car.
 The Lisbon Portela Airport is the international airport.
 We took a cab to get from the Lisbon Airport to the city centre (but feel we paid a bit too much for the ride, so you may want to consider booking airport transfers in advance).

 Our preferred method of getting anywhere is by flying (we are JetSetting Fools, after all!).
 When we need to purchase plane tickets, we start our search for the best deals on airline tickets on Skyscanner.

 If arriving/departing Lisbon by train or bus, there are several stations in the city.
 When booking travel by train or bus, pay close attention to the station of arrival/depature.

 Before You Go

 - Lisbon is a walkable city…but only if you have the right shoes!
 Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
-I (Sarah) have traveled with these shoes by Columbia, Skechers and Reef.
-Kris prefers wearing these shoes by Merrell and Sanuk.
+I (Sarah) have traveled with these shoes by Columbia and Skechers.
+Kris prefers wearing these shoes by Merrell.